What is car loan eligibility?

 A regular income may give you a better chance of being approved for a car loan.

-Your credit score and how you manage your other credit accounts is usually a big factor for lenders, as it gives them idea of how much of a risk you are to lend to.
+Your credit score and how you manage your other credit accounts is usually a big factor for lenders, as it gives them an idea of how much of a risk you are to lend to.
 They’ll look out for whether you’ve applied for credit recently, missed any payments and whether you have a history of managing your finances well.

 Lenders use a few sources of information to see if you could be eligible for a car loan.
 The main ones are: